 Frame.io Plugin for Adobe Premiere Pro CC

 I almost get too excited when attempting to tell people about this plugin.
 Visualize what Frame.io offers as a platform, from what you have read and seen in this article.
-Now imagine working within Adobe Premiere Pro CC and having these notes and comments and the ability to export directly from your timeline, connected to Frame.io.
-The ability to see material within Frame.io, as a cloud based server and edit those files by downloading them directly to your computer.
+Now imagine working within Adobe Premiere Pro CC.
+With the notes and comments, you have the ability to export directly from your timeline, connected to Frame.io.
+Simply watch the material within Frame.io and then edit the files by downloading them directly to your computer.

 One major development for Frame.io is the integration into iPhones with their IOS device.
-Before they released their APP, just a few weeks ago, you could go onto the site via your IOS Browser but it could be a little difficult to move around inside the browser and have full control of the platform.
+Before they released their app just a few weeks ago, you could go on the site via your iOS Browser.
+However, it could be a little difficult to move around inside the browser.

 That’s no longer the case.
 The app gives you full control of Frame.io in your hand, while you’re on the road, everywhere.
-Just think of how we used to do it, by sending Vimeo links to each other and opening those up on our laptops or phones and having to stop, take notes somewhere else, record the timecode, etc.
+Just think of how we used to do it.
+We would send out Vimeo links, watch them, and then stop to take notes, record the timecode, etc.

 I have barely scratched the surface of Frame.io’s power.
 One final aspect that I would like to point out is that Frame.io is 100% private.
-No one can go to your YouTube or Vimeo page and accidentally find your video, because perhaps you forgot to put a password on the video, oops!
-No, Frame.io doesn’t allow for this to happen as you have to invite each person who will view the video and all of your material is on their servers which do not go public anywhere.
+No one can go to your YouTube or Vimeo page and accidentally find your video.
+This is helpful if you forgot to put a password on it.
+Oops!
+No, Frame.io doesn’t allow for this to happen.
+You have to invite each person to view the video.
+Your material lives on their servers which are not public.